* * * THIS PAGE IS UNDER CONSTRUCTION * * *

 viral infection can transform whole eukaryotic species in few generations (3.5)

 The complex capabilities exemplified here are made possible by lengthy genetic programming.
 Today's theory of evolution attempts to explain how the programs originated.
-Where are those explanations?
+But the explanations are missing and the assumed origins are questionable.

 Adaptive / Directed Mutation